DOI-USGS/dataretrieval-python/README.md

 # dataretrieval: Download hydrologic data

 ## What is dataretrieval?
+`dataretrieval` was created to simplify the process of loading hydrologic data into the Python environment.
+Like the original R version [`dataRetrieval`](https://github.com/DOI-USGS/dataRetrieval), it is designed to retrieve the major data types of U.S. Geological Survey (USGS) hydrology data that are available on the Web, as well as data from the Water Quality Portal (WQP), which currently houses water quality data from the Environmental Protection Agency (EPA), U.S. Department of Agriculture (USDA), and USGS.
+Direct USGS data is obtained from a service called the National Water Information System (NWIS).

-dataretrieval is a Python alternative to the R [dataRetrieval](https://github.com/DOI-USGS/dataRetrieval) package for obtaining USGS or EPA water quality data, streamflow data, and metadata directly from web services.
-Note that dataretrieval is an **alternative** to the R package, not a port, in that it attempts to reproduce the functionality of the R package, though its organization and functionality often differ.
+Note that the python version is not a direct port of the original: it attempts to reproduce the functionality of the R package, though its organization and interface often differ.

 If there's a hydrologic or environmental data portal that you'd like dataretrieval to work with, raise it as an [issue](https://github.com/USGS-python/dataretrieval/issues).

-Here's an example of how to use dataRetrieval to retrieve data from the National Water Information System (NWIS).
+Here's an example using `dataretrieval` to retrieve data from the National Water Information System (NWIS).

 ```python
 # first import the functions for downloading data from NWIS